e-Spirit/javascript-content-api-library/README.md

 However, to have a fully running application, we recommend using the FSXA-API in your server as well as in your frontend.

-The config mode can be `preview` or `release`.
-Depending on the state of the content you want to fetch.
+The config mode can be `preview` or `release`, depending on the state of the content you want to fetch.
 <br />
 There is an enum to use these modes.
 <br />